Upstatement/quickshare/README.md

 Share Containers
 -----------------

-If you want to share a specific url with an array of different social media options, you can avoid duplicated data attribute tags by using a share container, using a parent HTML element with the class attribute `qs-container`.
+If you want to share a specific URL with an array of different social media options, you can avoid duplicated data attribute tags by using a share container, using a parent HTML element with the class attribute `qs-container`.

 Here's a simple example